-The Council's medium term financial strategy approved in February 2024 when the budget for 2024-25 was approved provides forward forecasts for the next 3 financial year.
-These indicate potential deficits in later years as a result of inflationary pressures, demand, cessation of time limited funding streams and service changes.
-There is also considerable uncertainty regarding the nature and level of government funding in the future for local authorities and the risk of changes to the business rates retention formula which could see significant sums of retained business rates being lost.
-The increase to the general fund reserves over that forecast helps provide more resilience but the position remains challenging due to the council's relatively low level of unallocated reserves overall.
-Allocations from the business rates pool have also helped by increasing the level of reserves.
+The Council's medium term financial strategy approved in February 2025 when the budget for 2025-26 was approved provides forward forecasts for the next 3 financial years.
+These indicate potential deficits as a result of inflationary pressures, demand and service changes.
+There is also considerable uncertainty regarding the nature and level of government funding in the future for local authorities and the risk of changes to the business rates retention formula which could see significant sums of retained business rates being lost to the Council.
+The increase to the general fund reserves over that forecast alongside gains from the business rates pool helps provide more resilience but the position remains challenging due to the council's relatively low level of unallocated reserves overall.

 In recent years, the council has successfully managed any potential deficits in its budget through the development and utilisation of a Financial Sustainability Plan, which has set out a range of options for efficiencies, savings or additional income.
-This has facilitated the stability of the council's reserves.
-In view of the projected budget deficit for 2025/26, it is proposed to continue development of options and ideas within the Financial Sustainability Programme in order to secure future financial sustainability.
+This has facilitated the stability of the Council's reserves.
+In view of the projected budget deficit for 2026-27, it is proposed to continue the development of options and ideas within the Financial Sustainability Programme.

 Capital remains low although the asset development programme is aimed at addressing this.
-The Council's minimum reserve - the Working Balance has increased to the £1m level recommended by the LGA following their review of the council's financial sustainability.
+The Council's minimum reserve - the Working Balance has remained at the £1m level recommended by the LGA following their review of the Council's financial sustainability.

-With regard to the impact on capital, the Council has a modest programme in respect of the general fund and the HRA did have large underspends, but this was mainly due to the delay on the affordable housing new build scheme and the majority of works linked to decent homes standard in the HRA business plan were delivered.
-Funding has been carried forward into 2024/25 to complete any ongoing schemes.
+With regard to the impact on capital, the Council has a modest programme in respect of the general fund and the HRA did have underspends, mainly due to the delay on the affordable housing new build scheme and the Levelling Up Fund scheme for the Stockyard in Melton Mowbray.
+Funding has been carried forward into 2025-26 to complete any ongoing schemes.

-There are a number of financial pressures and uncertainties which could affect the estimates particularly in future years and collectively these indicate significant financial pressure on the council's resources.
-The forward projections have been subjected to sensitivity analysis in light of the potential risks associated with particular items and assumptions.
+There are a number of financial pressures and uncertainties which could affect the estimates particularly in future years and collectively these indicate significant financial pressure on the Council's resources.
+The forward projections have been subjected to sensitivity analysis considering the potential risks associated with particular items and assumptions.
 These do indicate potential wide fluctuations in any year which could see the likely surpluses/deficits being substantially different to those expected.
 This emphasises both the high level and impact of the risks that face the Council's finances in the future.
 In recognition of the significance of these risks, there is a risk contained within the Council's corporate risk register relating to finance.
 As a corporate risk an action plan is in place and is actively managed, linked to the Financial Sustainability Plan.